← Back to wiki

 mushroommushroombeta-glucanimmune

 Reishi is included in the Longevity Diet mushroom group (75–150 g raw or boiled per dish).
-As a mushroom, it is recognized for vitamin D synthesis upon UV exposure — maitake leads at 786 IU/cup raw; a
+It is recognized for its beta-glucan polysaccharides and triterpenoids (ganoderic acids), which demonstrate immunomodulatory and anti-inflammatory effects, and for vitamin D2 synthesis upon UV exposure.

 Why It Matters for Longevity